fabrisodotps1/M365PSProfile/README.md

 - Current User, All Hosts
 - Current user, Current Host

-Be aware that there are diffrent Profile Files for PowerShell 5 and 7.
+Be aware that there are different Profile Files for PowerShell 5 and 7.
 For Example "Current user, Current Host" on Windows

 ```pwsh